 Further instructions and explanations can be found in a manual document.
 Click here to download manual.Click here to download the old version of GlyCulator - GlyCulator1.

-This software is a part of paper entitled 'GlyCulator2: an update on a web application for calculation of glycemic variability indices' and authored by Konrad Pagacz, Konrad Stawiski, Agnieszka Szadkowska, Wojciech Mlynarski, Wojciech Fendler.
+This software has been published in a paper entitled 'GlyCulator2: an update on a web application for calculation of glycemic variability indices' authored by Konrad Pagacz, Konrad Stawiski, Agnieszka Szadkowska, Wojciech Mlynarski, Wojciech Fendler.

 Software author, technical issues: